eiriksm/fesk-rt/README.md

 Codes 41 through 61 are reserved for future expansion and should not appear in normal frames.
 Codes 62 and 63 mark frame boundaries and are not emitted as characters.

+## Why "FESK"?
+FESK is a word play on FSK [(Frequency-shift keying](https://en.wikipedia.org/wiki/Frequency-shift_keying)).
+The FESK protocol itself is a binary FSK (BFSK).
+But the word “fesk” means “fish” in northern Norwegian dialect.
+Coincidentally, in Norway, I would say one can also use the word as a mild swear word.
+Something like “what the fish” or “oh… fish!”